Arcane-01/Indoor-Flight/README.md

 # Indoor-Flight
-This repo provides documentation/tutorials of setup/experiments for indoor flight with OptiTrack motion capture system in offboard mode of pixhawk.
+This repo provides documentation/tutorials of setup for indoor flight with OptiTrack motion capture system in offboard mode of pixhawk.

-Quadcopter indoor flight using Pixhawk flight controller and OptiTrack motion capture system for position and orientation feedback.

 ### ODROID XU4 Setup